If you have the desire to learn Arabic, you must take courses to really see progress, and of course, be persistent with your learning.

-To raise your level of oral expression, a native from an Arabic speaking country (such as Egypt, Lebanon, Morocco, Saudi Arabia, Qatar etc) will be able to give you a real intensive course on a weekly basis.
+To raise your standard of oral expression, a native from an Arabic speaking country (such as Egypt, Sudan, or Morocco) will be able to give you intensive learning activities that teach good habits and all the right pronunciation.

-Most professors on sites such as Superprof indicate how many students they are currently teaching, as well as occasionally mentioning how many they have taught.
+Professors on sites such as Superprof will usually say how many students they are currently working with and may mention how many they have taught in the past.

-You will find a varied list of profiles on these websites covering everything from Modern Standard Arabic to each individual dialect (Egyptian Arabic, Lebanese Arabic, Syrian Arabic, Moroccan Arabic etc), with teachers of all levels, and a variety of qualifications.
+On Superprof you will find a varied list of profiles that cover everything from Modern Standard Arabic to individual dialects such as Lebanese Arabic, Syrian Arabic, Moroccan Arabic and more.
+There are tutors of all levels with a variety of qualifications.

 Check here for an online Arabic course.

 Have a look at the tutor’s experience listed on their profile, as well as their qualifications, their pedagogy and how like to engage their classes/students.

 Also consider the work they like to set, such as comprehension exercises, reading and writing exercises, grammar exercises and conversational activities.

 Many tutors will be certified and have a degree, this is a guarantee of a certain quality, and means they have received an academic course in their time.